pobertraterson/pobertraterson/README.md

 # about me
 - from liverpool
-- software engineering student at manchester metropolitan mniversity
+- software engineering student at manchester metropolitan university
-- favourite album is Power, Corruption & Lies by New Order
+- favourite album is power, corruption & lies by new order

 # are you good at programming?
 i hope so